uofa-cmput404/uofa-cmput404.github.io/content/labs/lab-6.md

 pip freeze > requirements.txt
 ```

 Create a new file named *Procfile* for Heroku applications.
+The file shall have following contents:

 ```text
 web: gunicorn mysite.wsgi